Wade-Hatler/Sprache/README.md

  * A great [CodeProject article by Alexey Yakovlev ](http://www.codeproject.com/Articles/795056/Sprache-Calc-building-yet-another-expression-evalu) (and [in Russian](http://habrahabr.ru/post/228037/))
  * Mike Hadlow's example of [parsing connection strings](http://mikehadlow.blogspot.com.au/2012/09/parsing-connection-string-with-sprache.html)
  * Alexey Golub's article on [monadic parser combinators](https://tyrrrz.me/blog/monadic-parser-combinators) that shows how to build a JSON parser using Sprache
+ * Justin Pealing has a great [cheat sheet](https://justinpealing.me.uk/post/2020-03-11-sprache1-chars/) that gives a quick summary of all the methods.
+ * Ian Wold has a [sample of a JSON parser](https://ianwold.com/Posts/sprache.html) with complete explanation of how it works.

 **Real-world** parsers built with Sprache: